Anderson acceleration of derivative-free projection methods for constrained monotone nonlinear equations: Derivative-Free Projection Method

 The core of DFPM is the hyperplane projection technique \cite{SS98}.
 It projects the current iterate onto a hyperplane constructed based on the monotonicity of the mapping, which separates the current iterate from the solution effectively.
 In general, for a given current iterate $x_k$, a search direction $d_k$ is computed first, then a stepsize ${\alpha _k}$ is calculated by a line search to satisfy

 where $z_k = x_k+\alpha_k d_k$.
 By the monotonicity of $F$, we have

 Thus the hyperplane

 strictly separates the current iterate $x_k$ from any solution $x^*$.
 Projecting $x_k$ first onto the separating hyperplane $H_k$ then onto the feasible set $\mathcal{C}$, $x_{k + 1} = P_\mathcal{C}\left[P_{H_k}\left[ x_k\right]\right]$.
-Separation arguments show that ${{\rm dist}(x_{k},\mathcal C)}$ decreases monotonically with the increase of $k$, which essentially ensures the global convergence of DFPM.
+Separation arguments show that ${{\rm dist}(x_{k},\mathcal S)}$ decreases monotonically with the increase of $k$, which essentially ensures the global convergence of DFPM.

 From the above process, the determination of $d_k$ and $\alpha_k$ plays a crucial role in DFPM.
 Different choices of direction or stepsize lead to different variants of DFPM.
-Competitive DFPM includes conjugate gradient projection method \cite{LF19}, spectral conjugate gradient projection method \cite{IKRPA22}, three-term conjugate gradient projection method \cite{WA22}.
+As mentioned earlier, competitive DFPM includes CGPM \cite{LF19}, spectral CGPM \cite{IKRPA22} and three-term CGPM \cite{WA22}.
 We concentrate on a unified framework for DFPM in Algorithm \ref{algo1}.

 Algorithm \ref{algo1} is a special case of Algorithm UAF \cite{OL23} that adopts the line search scheme VI.
 We focus on this scenario since it is representative of DFPM.
 Several general characters of the framework are analyzed as follows.